dougeby/IntuneDocs/intune/windows-enroll.md

 ## Multi-user support

-Devices that run the Windows 10 Creators Update, and are Azure Active Directory domain-joined, are now supported for multi-user management by Intune.
+Intune supports multi-management for devices that run the Windows 10 Creator's update and are Azure Active Directory domain-joined.
 When standard users sign in with their Azure AD credentials, they receive apps and policies assigned to their user name.
 Users can't currently use the Company Portal for self-service scenarios like installing apps.

 [!INCLUDE [AAD-enrollment](./includes/win10-automatic-enrollment-aad.md)]